karmaniverous/npm-package-template-ts/README.md

 Test coverage reporting is provided by [`nyc`](https://www.npmjs.com/package/nyc) and runs every time you execute your tests.
 If you execute your tests from the command line, you will see a coverage report at the bottom of the run.
 You can also see a prettier version of this report by opening `coverage/index.html` in your browser.

 The [Mocha Test Explorer Extension](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-mocha-test-adapter) is a great way to execute & debug your Mocha tests!
 It's included in the template's VSCode [workspace recommendations](https://github.com/karmaniverous/npm-package-template-ts/tree/main/.vscode/extensions.json), and the template contains related [workspace settings](https://github.com/karmaniverous/npm-package-template-ts/tree/main/.vscode/settings.json), so be sure to install recommended extensions when prompted!

+## Package Pruning

+[Knip](https://github.com/webpro-nl/knip) is a great command-line tool that finds unused files, dependencies and exports in your TypeScript project.
+Less code and dependencies lead to improved performance, less maintenance and easier refactorings!

+This template integrates Knip into your build process so you can prune your package at every release.
+Edit the [config file](https://github.com/karmaniverous/npm-package-template-ts/blob/main/knip.json) to add any new cutouts, and run `npm run knip` to prune your package on demand!

 ## Bundling